 The It.Is and It.IsAny methods of the Moq unit-testing framework and why your "partial mocking" might do not work

-Such classes are calling methods of the same class, so the task is to mock only few of the methods, but not all of them, since we also want to unit-test some of them.
+Such classes often call methods of the same class, so the task is to mock only a few of the methods, not all of them, since we also want to unit-test some of them.
 The feature of partially mocking the methods of a class is called partial mocking.
-The methods that we want to mock, have to be defined as virtual, so that Moq can ovveride them.
-This feature can be a sign of code smell, when overused.
+The methods that we want to mock, have to be defined as virtual, so that Moq can override them.

 Here is a simple example of how the partial mocking works: